dhakimian/SeniorProject/README.md

 (this hasn't happened in a while for me, but I also haven't been testing with Rocke Everywhere recently either...)

-By default, the server doesn't render anything, but if you type anything (literally anything) after ./bin/server, it will turn on a sort of spectator mode, where you can see what is going on in the server.
+By default, the server doesn't render anything, but if you type anything (literally anything) after ./bin/server (with a space in between of course), it will start the server in a sort of spectator mode, where you can see what is going on in the server.

 You can't control a ship in this mode, but you can follow their movement, or you can also move the camera around freely with the arrow keys ('q' or 'e' to rotate camera).
 Press 'f' to